DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/deploy-plan.md

 ## Node Requirements

-No matter which mode you choose, installing the commercial version of DCE 5.0 first requires a temporary tinder node.
+No matter which mode you choose, installing the commercial version of DCE 5.0 first requires a temporary bootstrapping node.

-### Tinder Node
+### Bootstrapping node

-Tinder nodes, also known as boostrap nodes, deploy global service clusters and manage clusters by starting the kind cluster and performing a series of automated installation processes.
+On bootstrapping nodes, you can deploy global service clusters and manage clusters by starting the kind cluster and performing a series of automated installation processes.

-**System and Hardware Requirements for a Tinder Node**
+**System and Hardware Requirements for a bootstrapping node**

 | Resource Entry | Requirements | Recommended Values ​​|
 | :------------ | :------------ | :----------- |